 - The new dotNET AT Editor to program the tests (or to add them to your existing programs)

 - The new dotNET AT Server to collect results

 (you can use just the dotNET AT Editor for testing and experimenting with the WAIT test, but for collection of data with the WAIT test in it, then the dotNET Server must be used.)

 - A demo key code from us to enable the WAIT test for 30 days

 If you would like to demo this new feature yourself, please use the form to the right and we will send you a demo keycode to enable the test on your unit for 30 days.

 How do I buy the WAIT test option?

 Get a quick online quote for the AT5600 WAIT test (or any of the other test options) here.

-Once purchased, tests are enabled by keycode so you can be testing power factor in seconds.
+Once purchased, tests are enabled by keycode so you can be using the new test in seconds.

 Please note that the WAIT test is not included in the AT5600 Standard or Gold packages.